---------------------------------------

 Then, the last door opened and his pace slowed.
 Quietly, wincing as his seared hip sent tendrils of pain lancing down his thigh, he padded to the glass wall.

-The SWAT Kat T-Bone sighed heavily, leaning his broad back into the glass behind him.
+The SWAT Kat T-Bone sighed heavily, sitting and leaning his broad back into the glass behind him.
 He slouched there for a minute, exhausted, before words came to him.
 Thickly, they rolled off his tongue, his voice hoarse.

 "It's been one of those days, buddy," he muttered.
 "I just barely escaped this crazy she-kat..."